 There are always two people in every picture: the photographer and the viewer.

 - Ansel Adams

 The camera is an instrument that teaches people how to see without a camera.

 We are all visitors to this time and place.
 We are just passing through.
 Our purpose here is to observe, to learn, to grow, to love and then we return home.

 Merely looking at the world around us is immensely different from seeing it.

 - Frederick Franck

-When I was a child after a Sunday family lunch at my grandparents, sometimes i would pretend that i had fallen asleep.
-While everyone was having the family fun, i was just listening to voices of a distant conversation, which i could maybe understand only if i paid attention to the meaning and details, but i was more interested in, even mesmerised by the sound itself, how it travels through space, mixing on the way to other sounds, like a pigeon's cooing, a laugh of one of my cousins, a door snap, someone is washing hands.
-All these sounds fusion together in a unique, unrepeatable experience in that particular moment.
-I found that fascinating.
-I wanted to extend that to my seeing too, so opened my eyes, and started to look in this gentle way, not commenting on the meaning, just enjoying whatever i see.
-It became a kind of meditation form ever since, loved it so much that i had carried with me throughout many years up until now.
-So whenever i hear a pigeon cooing, i automatically fall into this state of mind.
+Sunday family lunch with many relatives at my grandparents house.
+After lunch I lay down on the kitchen bench pretending that I had fallen asleep.
+Everyone is having the family fun, and I am just listening to the sounds.
+A distant conversation, which I can maybe understand only if I pay attention to the meaning and details, but I am more interested in - even mesmerised by - the sound itself.
+It travels through space, mixing on the way to other sounds, like a pigeon's cooing, a laugh of one of my cousins, a door snap, someone is washing hands.
+All these sounds fusion together in a unique, unrepeatable experience in a particular moment.
+I find that fascinating.
+I let this experience extend to my vision.
+I open my eyes and start looking gently, just enjoying whatever I see - without wanting to comment or understand.

 The definition of art from the point of view of meditatve experience is to be able to to see the uniqueness of everyday experience.